Ethnic Rhinoplasty in Brazil: Nasal surgery that respects your identity

 First 48 hours

-You will leave surgery with external immobilization (aquaplast) and, usually, internal splints to keep the septum in the correct position.
+You will leave surgery with an external nasal splint and, usually, internal splints to keep the septum in the correct position.
 Swelling and bruising around the eyes are expected and normal.
 Keep your head elevated and apply cold compresses as directed.

 First week